-The most disconcerting thing about walking through the valley of the shadow of death is the uncertainty.
+The most disconcerting thing about walking through dark valleys is the uncertainty.
 When you’re walking in shadows, you have no way of knowing what might be lurking unseen, waiting in ambush.
 It’s unsettling.

 But here’s the reassuring part.
 When you walk through dark valleys in the company of the Good Shepherd, it’s not so scary.
 Knowing the Who takes the fear out of an unknown what.
 The I AM disarms the threat of the what might be.

-In the book, Faith Crisis, Ron Dunn wrote that sometimes the very things that cause us to think God is not at work—the trials and tragedies of life—constitute the very work God is doing.
+In Faith Crisis, Ron Dunn observed that sometimes the very things that cause us to think God is not at work—the trials and tragedies of life—constitute the very work God is doing.
 The darkest valleys are where we learn the deepest lessons.
-As I walked through my darkest valley in 2013, I learned some things about life, about myself, and most importantly about God.
+Here are four I’ve learned and am still learning.

 I learned in the valley what it means to walk by faith.

-We don’t learn how to walk by faith by reading books or listening to sermons.
-The school of faith is located in the depths of the valley, not on the mountaintop.
-God’s lesson plans for us may involve boat rides across stormy seas, fiery furnaces, or journeys through dark valleys.
+We don’t learn how to walk by faith by reading devotional books or listening to sermons.
+The school of faith is located in the depths of the darkest valley, not on the mountaintop.
+God’s lesson plans for us may involve boat rides across stormy seas, fiery furnaces, or journeys through the valleys.